surifirstpin/biplus_documentation/docs/Visualization.md

 4. Format Section

-Condition BiPlus set the condition on field values Format on used to set the format on particular column field Value  specify the condition for which you want to apply the format BG help you set the background colour to condition value Font help you set the font colour to condition value Icon help you to set the icon for the condition value before or after the number
+## Condition Format

+- **Condition** Select the condition you want to apply on the field.
+- **Format on** Select the measure for which you want to set the format.
+- **Value** Specify a value to which you want to apply condition.

+- **BG (background colour)** Select the background colour for the data which is retrieved using condition.

+- **Font** Select the font colour for the data retrieved based on condition.

+- **Icon** Select a icon for for the data retrieved based on condition.

+- **Before number** Align the icon before or after the data.
 ## Line Chart in visualization menu:
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/931940aa7f830b84487e8ea4b873c0857bbfa3e9/images/line_chart.png)